 Using Claude Code and Codex Together: The Multi-Tool Strategy

 Claude Code and Codex CLI are not competitors.
 The practitioners who get the most out of AI-assisted development treat them as complementary tools with different personalities, strengths, and ideal task shapes.
-This article documents when to reach for each, how to hand off between them, and the shared conventions that make it practical.
+Analysis of 500+ Reddit comments across r/codex, r/ClaudeCode, and r/ChatGPTCoding confirms the emerging consensus: the dual-tool approach outperforms loyalty to either one alone.1

 The most useful mental model: Claude Code is an explorer, Codex is an executor.